 Step 4: Ask Open-ended questions

 Ask open-ended questions where the staff must seek out the correct answer on site from the chef instead of yes/no answers.
 Such as what cooking oil do you use?
-Or what sauces/dips do you have for the chips?
+Or, what sauces/dips do you have?
+With this approach, staff are likely to source the correct information directly from the chef or kitchen staff.
 Using this process the staff aren’t inclined to just answer yes/no without greater investigation.

-Ask about the ingredients list, food preparation or cross-contamination risks, for example if different utensils are used for each food type or anything else related to this.
+Ask about the ingredients list, food preparation or cross-contamination risks, for example if different utensils are used for each food type or if gloves are used to prepare special requests.

 Step 5: Dine at Off-Peak times